move-coop/parsons/useful_resources/computer_setup/terminal_app_setup.md

 This is often referred to as a _configuration script_.
 It can contain variable declarations, export variables, and commands to be executed when you start up your Terminal[*][ref1].
-One common use case is store your API keys and tokens so they are not hard-coded in your scripts.
+One common use case is store your API keys and tokens so that you **never** need to hard-code credentials in your scripts.
+All Parsons classes that require credentials allow you to set environment variables.

 ### Create a .bash_profile file